Free Online Introductory Class

 How long does it take to become a Black Belt in Aikido?

-A black belt status, or Shodan, in Aikido requires approximately five to seven years of study, at which time one is deemed to be a “serious beginner”.
+A black belt status, or Shodan, in Aikido requires approximately five to seven years of study.

 Are there competitions in Aikido?